robert-skarzycki/govtech-2019-collect-id-photos/README.md

 ### Web app for collecting test data

-I've just bootstrapped a web app with Gatsby CLI and [https://www.gatsbyjs.org/starters/niklasmtj/gatsby-starter-julia/](Julia starter) - same one that [https://robert.skarzycki.pl/](my blog) runs with.
+I've just bootstrapped a web app with Gatsby CLI and [Julia starter](https://www.gatsbyjs.org/starters/niklasmtj/gatsby-starter-julia/) - same one that (my blog)[https://robert.skarzycki.pl/] runs with.
 It was a good decision beacuse I was able to simply start with responsive web app with nice look and just add subsequent pages using technologies I know, i.e. TypeScript and React.

 The app is just a wizard that guides a user step by step and asks for doing a selfie photo with specific conditions.
 First one is valid photo, then each should break specific requirement like wearing glasses.